frostney/confessor/Readme.md

 Colipas is inspired by Commander (http://visionmedia.github.com/commander/) and Commander.js (http://tjholowaychuk.com/post/9103188408/commander-js-nodejs-command-line-interfaces-made-easy).
 Originally, I wanted to name the project Commander.pas, but because it's not a 1:1 port of the Commander interface, Colipas was the next name I came up with.

+Sorry, if a few functions/procedures are a bit verbose.
+I've been doing a lot of Objective-C lately.

 Usage
 -----